Leading Organizational Change

 Local Factors that Affect Leading Organizational Culture Change

-- Preparation – the efforts prior to any bottom up initiative will largely depend on the type of organization.
+- Preparation – the efforts prior to any bottom up initiative in leading organizational change will largely depend on the type of organization.
 Because the organizational culture change process requires a disruption in operations, an assessment of how to maintain business during this time is essential.
 For example a manufacturing company with deadlines to meet must prepare a surplus to cover a potential shortfall during the 2 week implementation.
 A retail organization must prepare their customers that during their 3 hour Big Presentation Show, retail outlets will be closed.

 - Cultural diversity – the mix of national and/or religious culture plays an important part in the process of leading organizational culture change.
 In our experience, when we had an extreme culturally diverse organization such as Emirates, LimKokWing University, or Qatar Gas, it is much easier to create a high performing and mutually respectful corporate culture.
 Creating unity allows the initiative to provide the emotional gratification of belonging and achievement through the organization.On the other hand, an organization like the national housing arm of the Malaysian Government was homogeneous to race and religion.
 They already had a sense of unity, but not through the organization.
 Because of sensitives and cultural foundations, expanding the perspectives of high performance was much more difficult, especially where some would use religious references as reasons why they should not be required to “work hard”.
 Understanding the cultural and religious factors of a culturally homogeneous group in an organizational culture become essential to success.
 The organizational change process must incorporate these factors into the discovery and strategic implementation.